 Data security is one of our highest priorities.
-Upon detecting this incident we moved quickly to initiate a response, which included conducting an investigation with the assistance of IT specialists and confirming the security of our network environment.
-We notified law enforcement.
-We are wiping and rebuilding affected systems and taking steps to bolster our network security, as well as reviewing our policies, procedures, and network security software relating to the security of our systems and how we store and manage data.
+Upon detecting this incident, we moved quickly to initiate a response, which included conducting an investigation with the assistance of IT specialists and confirming the security of our network environment.
+We also notified law enforcement.

-We are offering access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services through Cyberscout, a Transunion company and a leading identity protection technology company.
-Cyberscout services include: twelve (12) months of credit monitoring and fully managed identity theft recovery services.
-With this protection, Cyberscout will help you resolve issues if your identity is compromised.
+While we do not have direct evidence that any personal information has been misused, we are offering free access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score and identity theft protection services through Transunion, a leading identity protection technology company.
+Transunion services include: of credit monitoring and fully managed identity theft recovery services.
+With this protection, Transunion will help you resolve issues if your identity is compromised.